SaraGhazanfari/lipsim/rebuttal.md

-As mentioned in the paper, there exist previous works on the robustness of perceptual metrics but our work is the first to propose robust perceptual metrics with provable guarantees and with higher certificate radius.
+As mentioned in the paper, there exist previous works on the robustness of perceptual metrics but our work is the first to propose robust perceptual metrics with provable guarantees and with a higher certificate radius.
 There exist two methods that are based on randomized smoothing.
 Besides the fact that they are computationally very expensive due to the Monte Carlo sampling for each data point, the proof requires the distance metric to